 Economic and cultural capital

-What will probably strike you most when entering Groningen is its youthful population.
-Roughly a quarter of the city’s 200.000 inhabitants consists of students.
-You will find them everywhere: studying in the park, riding a bike, or having a drink with fellow students in one of the many pubs.
+The city of Groningen is located in the northern part of the Netherlands.
+As the economic and cultural capital of the north of the Netherlands, the city of Groningen enjoys a bustling atmosphere, while retaining a safe community character.
+What will probably strike you most when entering this lively university town is its youthful population.
+More than a quarter of the city’s 200,000 inhabitants consists of students.
+You will find them everywhere: studying in the park, having a drink with fellow students in one of the many pubs, or riding their bicycles.

 Old and new

 The oldest document referring to Groningen's existence dates from 1040.
 The city centre is a mixture of fine, historic buildings, many of which belong to the University of Groningen, and modern architecture.
 The Groningen Museum and the University Medical Centre Groningen are examples of ground-breaking architecture.
 The city is a strong supporter of the arts and invests generously in creative talent.
 Groningen encourages research, innovation and entrepreneurship.
 It attracts many young, creative entrepreneurs and invests in outstanding IT infrastructure.